An egonet-based approach to effective weighted network comparison

 When evaluating methods for comparing weighted networks, a major issue is the lack of an adequate testbed that generalizes the benchmark pool of models used for binary networks\cite{Ya2014,Ya2015}.
 A contribution of this paper is to first define such a testbed by introducing a set that includes 12 weighted networks models: 9 of them are obtained from 3 well-known binary models (Erd\H{o}s-R\'{e}nyi, Barab\'asi-Albert, and Geometric Random Graphs) by imposing 3 different weighting schemes on each.
 The remaining ones (Yook-Jeong-Barab\'asi-Tu model\cite{Yook2001}, and Antal-Krapisvky model with random or exponential weighting\cite{Antal2005}) were originally proposed for the construction of weighted networks.
 As will be highlighted, the testbed contains sufficiently diverse models to explore a broad spectrum of graph characteristics and, at the same time, models that differ only in subtle features, in order to intentionally challenge the methods under test.

 The classification capabilities of the proposed ''weighted ego-distances'' will be extensively evaluated on the testbed defined above.
 More precisely, the aim is to discriminate pairs of graphs originating from the same model from those originating from different models, with size and density (i.e., number of nodes and edges) acting as confounding factors.
 Note that the definition of ''model'' includes the weighting scheme, so, for example, a dissimilarity measure should be able to recognize that two Barab\'asi-Albert networks have different weighting schemes, even if they have exactly the same topology.
-The results of the experiments show that the proposed weighted ego-distances are able to outperform all distances used for comparison, and therefore should be considered, to date, the most advanced method for comparing undirected weighted networks.
+The results of the experiments show that the proposed weighted ego-distances are able to outperform all distances used for comparison, and therefore should be considered, to date, the most advanced method for comparing undirected weighted networks. {This statement is, of course, based on the set of benchmark measures and the composition of the network model pool used in the experimental setup: both, however, have been defined to the best of our knowledge.}